dhavalpanchal05/demo/README.md

 # demo
-this is first demo repository
+This is first demo repository.
+Author is Dhaval panchal.